 The DCNW Research Programme commissioned 14 projects in 2022 to re-imagine the region’s dance by researching, creating and delivering new work in collaboration with creatives and communities.
-Outcomes from completed projects in Round One are now being gathered and can be found below.
-Click here for Round Two.
+Outcomes from completed projects in Round One can be found below.

 Bluecoat: